BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time to visit Banff National Park to avoid crowds, but still have decent weather?
+What's the best time to visit Banff National Park to avoid crowds, but still have good weather?

-Shoulder seasons—May and September—offer a sweet spot.
-You'll escape the peak summer rush and the frigid winter crowds, while still enjoying pleasant temperatures for hiking and exploring.
-Expect some rain in May, and potential early snowfall in September, so pack layers!
+Shoulder seasons (May-June and September-October) offer a sweet spot.
+You'll encounter fewer tourists than the peak summer months (July-August), yet still enjoy pleasant weather ideal for hiking and exploring.
+Expect some potential for rain or even a bit of snow in the shoulder seasons, so pack layers!

 How easy is it to get around Banff without a car?

-What are some lesser-known spots in Banff that are worth seeking out?
+What are some hidden gems or lesser-known spots in Banff that aren't in every guidebook?

 How expensive is Banff, and what are some ways to save money?